- Are you a limited company contractor confused by IR35?

 This blog will cover all of the above!

 As you may be aware, IR35 legislation changes are coming in April 2020 and we will need to start preparing very soon.
-For now, IR35 status is still determined by the contractor, but in April, this responsibility will move to the employment agency (in this case us) and our medium to large private sector clients (Companies Act 2006 for the definition of a small company for guidance).
+For now, IR35 status is still determined by the contractor, but in April, this responsibility will move to the employment agency and our medium to large private sector clients (Companies Act 2006 for the definition of a small company for guidance).

 Remember, IR35 aims to distinguish between those working as a disguised employee and those operating as a genuine contractor.
 We hope that most of the contracts with clients we fill fall outside of IR35, however, we’ll need to work together with clients to determine this and ensure we both do the correct thing.

-From April 2020 for any contract roles (existing or new), we will encourage all clients to undertake a survey, created by HMRC, which will help us to distinguish whether the contract is likely to fall inside or outside IR35.
-The CEST Tool (Check Employment Status for Tax) can be found here and will ask questions based what the working practices of the contractor will be, including their right of substitution (which HMRC will consider to be the most important factor).
+From April 2020 for any contract roles (existing or new), we would require all clients to use a tool, created by HMRC, which will help us to distinguish whether the contract is likely to fall inside or outside IR35.
+The CEST Tool (Check Employment Status for Tax) can be found here and will ask questions based what the working practices of the contractor will be, including things like their right of substitution.
+Once that determination has been made by you, it then needs to be passed down to us.
+You must be able to demonstrate that the determination was made with reasonable care, otherwise you may be liable to make the tax payments yourself.
+You can find out more about this process in APSCO’s Client Guidance document – please do ask us for a copy.

 Other things clients need to consider is: